Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 Key facts about Royal Mail Special Delivery in 2026:

-- Saturday delivery costs an extra £4–£5 and requires a specific "Saturday Guaranteed" request
+- Saturday delivery costs an extra £4 to £5 and requires a specific "Saturday Guaranteed" request

-- For items above £2,500, an independent ad valorem insurance is the only reliable option
+- For items above £2,500, a high-value parcel insurance is the only reliable option

-You're about to send a valuable watch, piece of jewellery, or high-end electronics via Royal Mail Special Delivery — and you want to know the exact cost and whether you're actually covered.
-The answer is more nuanced than the Post Office counter suggests.
-Royal Mail's £2,500 compensation cap catches thousands of senders out every year, and the difference between 1pm and 9am coverage is rarely explained upfront.
-Here's what you need to know before you queue.
+You're about to send a valuable watch, piece of jewellery, or high-end electronics via Royal Mail Special Delivery, and you want to know the exact cost and whether you're actually covered.
+Royal Mail's £2,500 compensation cap catches thousands of senders out every year.
+The difference between 1pm and 9am coverage is rarely explained upfront.
+By the time most people understand the scheme properly, they're already filing a claim.

-Official Royal Mail Special Delivery Costs (2026 Online Rates)
+Official Royal Mail Special Delivery Costs (2026 Rates)

 |---|---|---|